nickjourjine/peromyscus-pup-vocal-evolution/README.md

 ## Anaconda Environments

 The conda environments used to produce the results in the paper are located in `r-env.yml`, which contains all of the R packages used for statistical analyses, and `article-env.yml`, which contains python packages used to carry out all other analyses.
 You can reproduce these environments by running `conda env create -f r-env.yml` and `conda env create -f article-env.yml`, respectively.

+## Two letter species codes

+We use two letter codes as shorthand to refer to the different species we analyze.
+They are:

+BW = *P. maniculatus bairdii*
+BK = *P. maniculatus gambelli*
+SW = *P. maniculatus rubidus*
+NB = *P. maniculatus nubiterrae*
+PO = *P. maniculatus subgriseus*
+LO = *P. maniculatus leucocephalus*
+GO = *P. gossypinus*
+LL = *P. leucopus*
+MU = *Mus musculus domesticus* (C57Bl6/j)
+MZ = *Mus musculus domesticus* (wild)